You've decided to answer the age-old question, boy or girl, in a festive way with your family and friends. Here are eight fun ways to spill the beans.

 • Have your partner take a picture of you blowing pink glitter from your hands.
 Alter the image so that everything appears in black and white, except for the glitter.
 Make dozens of copies and mail them to your family members and friends.

 • If you find out your baby’s gender in fall, invite friends and family over to carve pumpkins.
-Carefully carve “It’s a Girl” into your pumpkin, but away from wandering eyes.
+Carefully carve “It’s a Girl” into your pumpkin, either before your guests arrive or in a spot that's out of your guests' line of sight.
 When everyone is done carving, put a lit candle inside each pumpkin and place the pumpkins on your doorstep.
 Ask everyone to stand below your steps with their eyes closed, and then capture their expressions from the doorway when you tell them to open their eyes.
 Pose for a picture with your carved pumpkin and email it, along with an image of the priceless reactions you caught on camera, to loved ones who were not able to make the pumpkin party.